Dual Diagnosis Treatment Asheboro, NC

 Alexander Youth Network Asap/outpatient - 22.3 miles from Asheboro, NC

-Alexander Youth Network Asap/outpatient is a dual-diagnosis treatment center in High Point, North Carolina that offers treatment for drug or alcohol use and mental health disorders that include borderline personality disorder as well as post-partum depression.
+Alexander Youth Network Asap/outpatient is a dual diagnosis treatment center in High Point, North Carolina that offers treatment for substance abuse and mental health disorders that include PTSD as well as anorexia.

 Address: 115 Northpoint Avenue, Suite 201, High Point, NC 27262 in Guilford County